 Sustainability is a vital part of CSR – but so are consumer profiles

 Sustainability means profit, in the long and short term.
 Barclays, the international investment bank, found that bond portfolios featuring companies with sustainability goals outperformed those without (Barclays).
-Companies themselves are cutting costs by using energy efficient alternatives, with P&G saving up to $500B (Science Based Targets) by meeting science-based targets aimed at reducing their environmental imprint.
+Companies themselves are cutting costs by using energy-efficient alternatives, with P&G saving up to $500B (Science Based Targets) by meeting science-based targets aimed at reducing their environmental imprint.
 Our findings confirm that green marketing works, with more than half of consumers willing to pay up to 10% more for a sustainable product.

 Interestingly, different people will have different ways of showing their concern for CSR.
 For example, men are more likely than women to consider buying hybrid cars, while Londoners are more likely to purchase organic products compared to all other areas of the UK.
-On average, “Babyboomers” over the age of 55 are also less willing to invest in companies that make CSR promises, and are 16% more likely to refuse paying more, than younger consumers do.
+On average, “Babyboomers” over the age of 55 are also less willing to invest in companies that make CSR promises, and are 16% more likely to refuse to pay more than younger consumers do.
 Even income has an impact: those who have less money don’t care about companies with CSR promises, and they won’t consider it as necessary.
 However, in many ways, these consumers are the ones who would most benefit from companies that act in a socially and environmentally responsible manner.
 Low-income earners are those most at risk of suffering the consequences of environmental damage.

 Are companies responding to consumers’ expectations?
 They are!

 KPMG’s Survey of Corporate Responsibility Reporting (KMPG) for one, tracks whether companies are releasing data about their corporate practices.
 They find that corporate responsibility is becoming standard practice among most companies, with 2018 seeing an exceptional increase in reporting from Asia-Pacific countries.
 Corporate Knights mine public data to score companies for their sustainability and corporate responsibility measures, releasing yearly reports that take into account the environment, inequality (such as how much more CEOs get paid in comparison to their workers), and employee diversity.
 Their 2018 “Global 100” placed Siemens and Samsung in 9th and 10th place.
-Dassaults Systems in 1st, and Neste, a Finish oil company, 2nd.
-An impressive score in light of our findings, where Oil Companies are the most sceptically regarded by the public.
+Dassault’s Systems in 1st, and Neste, a Finish oil company, 2nd.
+An impressive score in light of our findings, where Oil Companies are the most skeptically regarded by the public.

 Do marketers do a good job communicating CSR goals to consumers?

 Consumers don’t always know with confidence which companies are doing good CSR, and nearly half of our sample is unable to name a single company that’s socially responsible.
-Among those that can though, The Body Shop and Tesco are all well reputed in the UK.
+Among those that can though, The Body Shop and Tesco are all well-reputed in the UK.
 These impressions are, in fact, quite accurate.
 The Body Shop recently changed owners from L’Óreal to Natura Cosméticos, a Brazilian company.
 Their Head of CSR, Christopher Davis, stated in 2017 that they intended to return to their “activist roots” (Ethicalcorp).
 These efforts certainly paid off: in 2018 Natura Cosmeticos came 14th in Corporate Knights’ annual Global 100 List, and they state their net revenue as having increased by 16.6% (Fashion Network).

-We break down our data in our Trend Report, to help you find the insight you need to design your CSR strategy.
+We break down our data in our Sustainability Trend Report, to help you find the insight you need to design your CSR strategy.
 What matters, for whom and which companies are scoring highest, download it for more insights!